• Skip to primary navigation

 With a handful of easy-to-find ingredients, you can have an appetizer ready to go in minutes.
 See the recipe card for quantities.

-• Red Chili Peppers - I use 2 Calabrian chili peppers from a jar, but you can adjust for your heat preference.
-You can substitute them with any other type of chili peppers.
+• Red Chili Peppers - I use 2-3 Calabrian chili peppers from a jar, but you can adjust for your heat preference.
+You can substitute them with any other type of red chili peppers.

-• Roasted red peppers - I use jarred roasted red peppers.
+• Roasted red peppers - I use jarred roasted red peppers to make this a quick and easy appetizer recipe.

 • Olive oil - use extra virgin olive oil if available